Luxed/nvim-config/notes.md

   Shows not only the available code actions but also their effect in a handy diff float.
   NOTE: Finally got around to testing this and am I not even surprised that it doesn't work with Omnisharp...
   But it _does_ work with csharp-language-server.
+  Now that I think about it, it's possible that the OmniSharp server has an endpoint under "o#/v2" or just "o#"
 - [nvim-spectre](https://github.com/nvim-pack/nvim-spectre)
   An alternative to CtrlsF (which I've never really taken the time to learn and use properly.
 Last time I checked it also had issues with Neovim)
 - [refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim)